Low Back Pain - Coping With Chronic Back Pain

 - Offering to help.
 Getting a helping hand can keep you from feeling overwhelmed.
 This may include helping with small daily tasks or bigger problems.

-- Going to doctor visits.
+- Going to medical visits.
 Your loved ones can offer support by being involved in your medical care.

 - Respecting your wishes.
 You are responsible for your decisions.
 Your loved ones can offer support and encouragement without interfering with your major decisions.